CryoInTheCloud/CryoCloudWebsite/book/content/mission.md

 CryoCloud is dedicated to helping researchers transition to cloud-based collaboration and processing under the supervision of dedicated developers and in a managed environment that meets the community needs.

-A community of practice is a collaborative model that shows how we can tailor infrastructure with community input to meet the specic needs of current and future scientists.
+A community of practice is a collaborative model that shows how we can tailor infrastructure with community input to meet the specific needs of current and future scientists.

 ![Community of Practice](../img/communityprac.png)